3XAY/DiscordPCController/README.md

 ## Installation instructions:
 1. Download [InstallBot.exe](https://github.com/3XAY/DiscordPCController/releases/latest/download/InstallBot.exe)
 2. Run the installer and follow all of the instructions
 3. Enjoy the bot!
-(Run the "Run Discord Bot" shortcut if you need to run the bot again)
+(Run the Discord PC Controller.exe file if you need to run it again)

 ## Dependencies: